It's Great When You're Straight...Yeah: Composition and lyrics

 Musically, the sound of It's Great When You're Straight...Yeah has been described as dance-pop and pop funk.
-Author Lisa Verrico in her book High Life 'N' Low Down Dirty: The Thrills and Spills of Shaun Ryder wrote that with its "funky basslines, stuttering hip hop beats, odd noises, psychedelic effects and jubilant brass section," she dubbed it the "ultimate party album".
+Author Lisa Verrico wrote in her book High Life 'N' Low Down Dirty: The Thrills and Spills of Shaun Ryder that with its "funky basslines, stuttering hip hop beats, odd noises, psychedelic effects and jubilant brass section," she dubbed it the "ultimate party album".
 According to Ryder, the album title refers sarcastically to being free of mood-altering substances, despite the band frequently consuming drugs during the time period.
 Ryder compared the writing process to that of Happy Mondays' third studio album Pills 'n' Thrills and Bellyaches (1990), which was partially written in the studio.
-Him and Kermit would come up lyrics by vocally sparring with each other; any lines they thought would work in a song were kept.
-Ryder attributed the various religious imagery across the album to Samuel L. Jackson's character Jules in the film Pulp Fiction (1994), in the way he would recite bible passages, as well as his own Irish Catholic upbringing.
-In addition to the band, other musicians contributed to the recordings: Saber with guitars, bass, keyboards, Hammond organ and programming; Anthony Guarderas with bass; Lironi keyboards, Hammond organ and programming; Dahni Birihani with sitar; and Michael Scherchen with programming.
+He and Kermit would come up with lyrics by vocally sparring with each other; any lines they thought would work in a song were kept.
+Ryder attributed the various religious imagery across the album to Samuel L. Jackson's character Jules in the 1994 film Pulp Fiction, in the way he would recite Bible passages as well as his own Irish Catholic upbringing.
+In addition to the band, other musicians contributed to the recordings: Saber with guitars, bass, keyboards, Hammond organ, and programming; Anthony Guarderas with bass; Lironi with keyboards, Hammond organ, and programming; Dahni Birihani with sitar; and Michael Scherchen with programming.

-"Reverend Black Grape" includes several references to religion; Ryder said this was unintentional, and attributes this to his Catholic upbringing and Kermit's gospel background.
+"Reverend Black Grape" includes several references to religion; Ryder said this was unintentional and attributes this to his Catholic upbringing and Kermit's gospel background.
 The pair had previously talked about how "ridiculous elements of it were, and that just came through in the lyrics organically".
-It also includes a reference to how Bez would socialise frequently, which the rest of Happy Mondays saw no positive in.
+It also includes a reference to how Bez would socialise frequently, which the rest of Happy Mondays saw as negative.
 Part of its chorus section is borrowed from the hymn "O Come, All Ye Faithful".
 In the song's demo, instead of a harmonica, they used a Casio keyboard.
-Saber suggested replacing it with an harmonica, and had Bledynn Richards, who was found in a local pub, to play the part.
-"In the Name of the Father" alludes to Ryder leaving school at an early age, and Neil Armstrong walking on the moon.
+Saber suggested replacing it with a harmonica and had Bledynn Richards, who was found in a local pub, play the part.
+"In the Name of the Father" alludes to Ryder leaving school at an early age and Neil Armstrong walking on the Moon.
 It includes additional vocals from Emma Day and Carl "Psycho" McCarthy, the latter of whom Kermit knew from the band Moss Side and would later make remixes of "Revered Black Grape".